kernie66/homebridge-random-delay-switches/README.md

 `disableSensor`| `false` | Disables the motion sensor, i.e. only the switch will be available in HomeKit (boolean).
 `startOnReboot` | `false` | Enables the delay switch when the plugin is restarted.
 Can be used e.g. to turn things on after power outage.
 Combine with a time of day condition, so your lights don't turn on while you sleep (boolean).
 `repeats`   | 0      | The number of additional activations of the switch.
 Can be used to control different lights with several consecutive delays, see below (0 - 10, where 0 gives one activation of the switch, 1 gives two activations and so on).
-`hidden`   | `false` | Hides the configuration parameters and control values from showing up in "EVE" and Controller for HomeKit (boolean).
-(Not tested in 1.0.2, may break the function if set to `true`)

 ## Control values